runtimeverification/haskell-backend/docs/2022-04-07-Total-Corectness-All-Path-Reachability-Proofs.md

 ```
 Note that, since `X` is positively occurring in the scope of `μ`, `G` is
 monotone, so the `LFP(G)` exists and can be defined according to the
-Knaster-Tarski formula, as the intersection of all pre-fixpoints of `G`,
+Knaster-Tarski formula, as the intersection of all pre-fixed-points of `G`,
 that is, all `A` such that `G(A) ⊆ A`.

 Let us also note that  `x ∈ G(A)` iff `φ` holds for `x` or `∅ ⊂ Prev⁻¹({x}) ⊆ A`.